A whole lot of people with ADHD struggle with sleep. In fact, sleep is a huge problem for 90% of the ADHD clients I’ve helped over the past 20+ years.

 Yes, it’s a lot more complicated than that, but it’s also that simple.

-A lack of sleep makes our ADHD brains foggy, our physical and mental hyperactivity more intense.
+Lack of sleep makes our ADHD brains foggy; our physical and mental hyperactivity more intense.
 It makes it harder to make decisions and focus, and increases our tendency to get distracted and jump from thing to thing.
 It makes us more sensitive and our emotions harder to manage.
 That brain switch becomes way too heavy to turn on.

 Your lack of sleep wastes your time and makes it so much harder for you to accomplish your priorities.
 To work effectively and run your home.
 Accomplish your dreams.